For questions, please contact firstname.lastname@example.org.

-To prevent non-students from playing on collegiate teams, members of collegiate teams must provide USQ with proof of enrollment in their institution.
-Players may submit either an official proof of enrollment from their school’s registrar or an official class schedule for the 2016-17 season showing the player’s full name.
+To prevent non-students from playing on collegiate teams, members of collegiate teams must provide USQ with proof of enrollment in their institution at the beginning of the season and again after January 1 to firstname.lastname@example.org.
+Players may submit either an official proof of enrollment from their school’s registrar or an official class schedule for the current season showing the player’s full name.
 Additional forms of proof of enrollment may be accepted on a case-by-case basis.

-If a player graduates their school mid-year, they will not be permitted to play on that collegiate team after their enrollment at that school ends.
-Affected players may choose to apply to transferto a community team.
+If a player graduates their school mid-term, they will not be permitted to play on that collegiate team after their enrollment at that school ends.
+Affected players may choose to apply to transfer to a community team.

 Players must submit proof of enrollment before participating in an official game.
 Players and teams are subject to penalties for roster violations.